 Carrick-a-Rede Rope Bridge – one of the best places to visit in Ireland!
-An unforgattable walk through a rope bridge over the sea

 The Dark Hedges Bregagh Road in Northern Ireland – the stunning tree tunnel you saw in the Game of Thrones!

 The Dark Hedges – one of the best places to visit in Ireland – the stunning tree tunnel you saw in Game of Thrones!

 The Dark Hedges is an avenue of beech trees along Bregagh Road between Armoy and Stranocum in County Antrim in Northern Ireland.
 While this is just a valley of trees, it’s a very untypical place and feels like a magic path.

 Howth used to be a small fishing village.
 Nowadays with its unforgettable atmosphere and stunning cliff views remains one of the main toursit attractions in Ireland.
 Howth peninsula is a great destination for a beautiful day trip – cliff walk.
 The longest path is around 10 km loop.
 Views along the cliff walk spread across the whole Dublin Bay and Wicklow Mountains.
 The path leads through some incredible rocky beaches and it’s very likely you’ll see dolphins or sea lions.
 Howth harbour is famous for its sea food restaurants.
 Although there’s plenty of them the place can be extremely busy during holidays and weekends.
 But the fish burger is worth waiting 😉

 Dingle in County Kerry (Ring of Kerry) and The Wild Atlantic Way.

 County Kerry is considered as one the most scenic county in west coast of Ireland.
 Ring of Kerry is one of the most popular 180 km loop route, taking you through majestic landscapes of the region.
 County Kerry is well know for its Irish-language speakers and plenty of splendid attractions: